Medication Summary

 Class Summary

-Local anesthetics stabilize the neuronal membrane so the neuron is less permeable to ions.
-This prevents initiation and transmission of nerve impulses, thereby producing the local anesthetic action.
+Local anesthetics stabilize the neuronal membrane so that the neuron is less permeable to ions.
+This prevents initiation and transmission of nerve impulses, thereby producing local anesthesia.

-An experimental abortive therapy in CH, blocks conduction of nerve impulses by decreasing neuronal membrane's permeability of sodium ions, which results in inhibition of depolarization and blockade of conduction.
-Effective in 2 separate clinical trials.
-Intranasal administration of lidocaine drops requires specific and, for many patients, difficult technique.
+Lidocaine blocks conduction of nerve impulses by decreasing the neuronal membrane's permeability to sodium ions, which results in inhibition of depolarization and blockade of conduction.
+Intranasal administration of lidocaine drops is an experimental abortive therapy for CH.

 Class Summary